 Conclusion

 In the end, it can be said that today LinkedIn has built a name for itself in the professional world.
 It plays a vital role in job searching, making connections, and having industry insights.
-LinkedIn’s user base spans across different demographics and not only does it care about them, but also its employees.
+LinkedIn’s user base statistics span across different demographics and not only does it care about them, but also its employees.

 FAQs